MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/faqs-tamper-protection.md

 **Platforms**
 - Windows

-## On which versions of Windows can I configure 'tamper protection'?
+## On which versions of Windows can I configure tamper protection?

 - Windows 11
 - Windows 11 Enterprise multi-session